πŸ“š History of LGBTQ+ Rights

 The Civil Partnership Act enables legal recognition of same-sex relationships, while the Gender Recognition Act allows transgender people to legally change gender.

-Same-sex marriage becomes legal in England and Wales (2013), followed by Scotland (2014), achieving full marriage equality.
+Same-sex marriage becomes legal in England and Wales (29 March), followed by Scotland.
+First Trans Pride event takes place in Brighton.

 Key Milestones Current Challenges